neelesh1005/Chinese-English-Machine-Translation-using-Weighted-Transformer/README.md

-# Chinese-English Machine Translation using a Weighted-Transformer
+# Chinese-English Machine Translation using a Weighted Transformer
 This is a project using the UM Corpus dataset, and trained with a Weighted Transformer.
 It includes all the data processing and engineering as well.

 Feel free to try running this notebook with different hyper-parameters and try to improve it.
 It also includes an implementation of a standard Transformer,